Dimensions: 2.1 x 4.4 x 0.6 inches, 3.97 ounces

 Waterproof: Yes IPX4

 The Garmin Approach G8 Golf GPS is a lightweight, sleek, and touchscreen golf rangefinder that is over-brimming with technology that can get you to the green in less strokes than ever before.
 With Plays Like Distance, Pin Pointer, Maps, Trak Stats, Club Advice, and so much more, you’ll never be caught without your G8 on the green again.

-In fact, the G8 is pretty much exactly the same as the G7, except for a few more additional features, such as Wi-Fi, PinPointer, and the 3 inch screen.
+In fact, the G8 is pretty much exactly the same as the G7 (which is now discontinued), except for a few more additional features, such as Wi-Fi, PinPointer, and the 3 inch screen.

 Oh, did I fail to mention the exception of the price too?
 Plenty of reviewers online think the added bonus features are worth it, giving it a great rating.

 If you’re tech-savvy and you like having a smartphone-like device in the palm of your hand while you get your golf-groove on, then you’ll join the happy crowd and pay the extra $50 or so too.